koc-lab/w2gm-zipfian/README.md

 ## References

 [1] Athiwaratkun, B., & Wilson, A. (2017).
 Multimodal  word  distributions.
 In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long  Papers)(pp. 1645–1656).

+[2] Brazinskas, A., Havrylov, S., & Titov, I. (2018).
+Embedding words as distributions with a Bayesian skip-gram model.
+In Proceedings of the 27th International Conference on Computational Linguistics (pp. 1775{1789).
+Santa Fe, New Mexico, USA: Association for Computational Linguistics.